-SPECIAL TOPIC: THE CHRISTIAN AND PEACE
+SPECIAL TOPIC: PEACE (NT)

 This Greek term originally meant "binding together that which was broken" (cf. John 14:27; 16:33; Phil.
 4:7).
 There are three ways the NT speaks of peace: